http://www.yourchurchwedding.org is also a very useful website to visit!

 What about the paperwork?

-Sadly there is some paperwork to be completed – you can start the process now by downloading the application form for Banns of Marriage.
+Sadly there is some paperwork to be completed – you can start the process now by downloading the application form, below:.

 We wish you every happiness on your wedding day and in your life together afterwards.
 If there is anything we can do to help – perhaps to give information or answer questions or just listen, please do get in touch.